electron/electron/docs/api/browser-window.md

 * `event` Event
 * `reasons` string[]

-Emitted when window session is going to end due to force shutdown or machine restart or session log off.
+Emitted when window session is going to end due to shutdown, machine restart or session log off.
 Calling `event.preventDefault()` will delay system shutdown, however it's not recommended, because it's a good practice to respect user's choice.
 You can use it if user is risking to lose data.